programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ```

-We need to add the animate and render function definitions.
+You need to add the animate and render function definitions.

 **After** the init function definition, i.e. after the following code.
 ```